 If you have dysbiosis, a state of flora imbalance, SIBO, yeast, parasite or any other non-commensal critter growing in your gut it is vital that you treat them.
 Work with an experienced practitioner to re-establish healthy gut flora and restore your gut’s terrain to prevent future infections.

 There are many natural therapies, including herbs, to use to bring your gut back to health.
 I caution you from beginning herbal antimicrobial therapy without medical supervision from a licensed health practitioner.
 Although they are natural, they can do quite a bit of damage when dosed incorrectly or for too long.

 You can download my free guide to thyroid labs here.

 There is also a strong link between autoimmune thyroid conditions and celiac disease.
 If you've been diagnosed or suspect you are hypothyroid, I suggest first testing for celiac disease and then eliminating gluten from your diet.

-Read more about the effects of gluten on the thyroid here.
+Read more about the effects of gluten and why you should quit gluten.

 Increase Anti-inflammatory Herbs.

 Herbs like ginger and turmeric can be consumed daily as tinctures, teas, capsules, or in drinks, soups, and stews.
 These potent anti-inflammatories have been proven in several studies to tamper inflammation and help heal the gut.

 Research has also shown that ginger (a potent antimicrobial) possesses inhibitory action against pathogenic bacteria like Staphylococcus aureus, E.coli, and Salmonella, while stimulating the growth of friendly bacteria like Lactobacilli.